NVIDIA/workbench-example-hybrid-rag/README.md

 1. Select the green **Open Chat** button on the top right the AI Workbench project window.
 2. Once the UI opens, click **Set up RAG Backend**.
 This triggers a one-time backend build which can take a few moments to initialize.
 3. Select the **Local System** inference mode under ``Inference Settings`` > ``Inference Mode``.
 4. Select a model from the dropdown on the right hand settings panel.
+You can filter by gated vs ungated models for convenience.
-Ensure you have proper access permissions for the model; instructions are [here](https://github.com/NVIDIA/workbench-example-hybrid-rag?tab=readme-ov-file#additional-configurations).
+    * Ensure you have proper access permissions for the model; instructions are [here](https://github.com/NVIDIA/workbench-example-hybrid-rag?tab=readme-ov-file#additional-configurations).
     * You can also input a custom model from Hugging Face, following the same format.
 Careful--not all models and quantization levels may be supported in this TGI server version!
 5. Select a quantization level.
 The recommended precision for your system will be pre-selected for you, but full, 8-bit, and 4-bit bitsandbytes precision levels are currently supported.